-We believe that answers to such questions would help us formulate more specific and targeted strategies for helping our students succeed.
+We believe that answers to the preceding questions would help us formulate more accurate and useful responses to the Program Review questions.

-4. If the program utilizes advisory boards and/or professional organizations, describe their roles.
+4. If the program utilizes advisory boards and/or professional organizations, describe their roles. $N\!/\!A$

-N/A

 PART B: Curriculum